 Just because you don’t have neck pain does not mean that the pain coming down your arm does not originate from here.
-This is something that should always be screened for when you are with your local physical therapist, but let’s try to get into a little of it to best help you out with what you can do at home with your shoulder, arm, elbow or hand pain.
-This of course does not mean that it isn’t coming from one of those areas, but the neck must always be cleared out, especially when you have been working at a specific area without any relief.
+This should always be screened for with your local physical therapist, but there are a few things you can do at home for your shoulder, arm, elbow, or hand pain.
+This doesn’t mean that it isn’t coming from one of those areas, but the neck must always be cleared out, especially when you have been working at a specific area without any relief.

-When the nerves become entrapped it is usually one of two places.
-The first is in the lower cervical spine as this is where all of the nerves exits from that go down into the arm.
-The other place is between the collarbone and first rib.
-As all of the nerves exit the spine the travel here first before going down further.
+When the nerves become entrapped, it is usually one of two places.
+The first is in the lower cervical spine, as this is where all of the nerves exit from that go down into the arm.
+The other place is between the collarbone and the first rib.
+As all of the nerves exit the spine, they travel here first before going down further.
 Compression at either of these joints can leave you in a world of hurt.

 Joint and Disc Referral

-These are more likely to present as neck pain, but when they do refer usually do so down the middle of the back between the shoulder blades.
-They can also be out more to the medial border of the scapular (shoulder blade) as well making it easier to determine what needs to be done next.
+These are more likely to present as neck pain, but when they do refer, they usually do so down the middle of the back between the shoulder blades.
+They can also be out more to the medial border of the scapular (shoulder blade), making it easier to determine what needs to be done next.

-The main larger muscles of the neck, scalenes, sternocleidomastoid, upper traps and levator scapula, can all have referral patterns outside of the neck.
-There is more of an assessment needed here, but it is important to keep in mind that if any of these muscles get jacked up, and they often do, that the pain can go down the neck, shoulder, arm or chest.
+The neck’s main larger muscles, scalenes, sternocleidomastoid, upper traps, and levator scapula, can all have referral patterns outside of the neck.
+There is more of an assessment needed here, but it is important to keep in mind that if any of these muscles get jacked up, and they often do, that the pain can go down the neck, shoulder, arm, or chest.

-It is hard to get into too many treatment specifics, but let’s review a few of the things that are generally going to be pretty benign and most people would benefit from.
+It is hard to get into too many treatment specifics, but here are a few things that are generally going to be pretty benign and most people would benefit from these.

-- Scapular Retractors (on your stomach and make ITYW shape with arms lifting them up, pulling shoulder blades together and tucking the chin in)
+Scapular Retractors – lay on your stomach and make ITYW shape with arms lifting them up, pulling shoulder blades together, and tucking the chin in.